fico14/get-it/README.md

 # get-it
-Simple program that opens webpages with shitty authentication in Firefox.
-Number of tabs opened can be changed (lazy in the begining of the project.
-This limit should be removed in the future ...)
+Simple CLI program that opens webpages with shitty authentication in your default browser.
+Number of tabs that are opened is fixed (lazy in the begining of the project :) This limit should be removed in the future ...)

 Prerequisites:
   1) gcc
   2) make
   3) libcurl4-openssl-dev
   4) and a Linux machine ... ;)

 Build:
   make

 Debug build:
   make debug

 Run:
   1) make run
-  2) ./get_it
+  2) ./get_it (or just get-it if it is placed in your PATH)

-Install (in my case it'll be installed in directory that's in my $PATH and where I keep my local apps, but you can change location in the Makefile if you like): make install
+Install (by default it is installed in ~/.local/bin/ but that can be changed in the Makefile with the variable INSTALL_DIR): make install

 Usage:
   Just run it without any arguments.